-The Maine Natural Resource Conservation Program (MNRCP) was created to help compensate for unavoidable impacts to protected aquatic resources in the State of Maine by funding the restoration, enhancement, preservation, and creation of similar resources.
+The Maine Natural Resource Conservation Program (MNRCP) was created to provide a method for compensation for unavoidable impacts to protected aquatic resources in the State of Maine.
 The program manages the allocation of funds collected through the State's In-Lieu Fee Compensation Program, a voluntary program that allows entities impacting natural resources, primarily wetlands, to make a payment directly to the Maine Department of Environmental Protection (MDEP) as an alternative to the traditional compensatory mitigation process.
 Fees collected by MDEP are deposited into separate funds based on the biophysical regions in which the impacts occurred (see Appendix A for a map of regions and Appendix B for a listing of funds available in each region).
 Funds are then awarded, through a competitive grant process, to projects that provide compensation for development impacts.
 The funds and the MNRCP grant process are administered by The Nature Conservancy in Maine (TNC) in coordination with MDEP and the U.S. Army Corps of Engineers (Corps).